 The age of a forest has an influence on its potential flammability.
-Forests less than 30 years old contain more moisture and are less flammable whereas 'mature' or 'overmature' forests not only have more dead and dry trees and limbs, but there is more likely to be a greater volume of what is known as 'coarse woody debris' on the forest floor.
-Younger forests can also act as a buffer between more flammable (ie. older forest) and an approaching fire (Parisien et al 2020).
+Forests less than 30 years old contain more moisture and are less flammable.
+'Mature' or 'overmature' forests not only have more dead and dry trees and limbs, but there is more likely to be a greater volume of what is known as 'coarse woody debris' on the forest floor.
+Younger forests can also act as a buffer between more flammable (ie. Older) forest and an approaching fire (Parisien et al 2020).
 The 2016 Fort McMurray fire is an example of just how vulnerable older forests can be.
-Heavy fire suppression had been practiced there for over 50 years.
+Heavy fire suppression had been practised there for more than 50 years.